-Table 14.
+Table 19.
 Toolbar icons (continued)

-Icon Description Hover over the battery indicator to view the remaining battery percentage.
+Icon Description Battery indicator Hover over the battery indicator to view the remaining battery percentage.
 This option is applicable only to the Wyse 5470 Thin Client.
-Click this icon to open the smart card self service window.
+Smart Card Self-Service Click this icon to open the smart card self service window.
 You can use this window to view the smart card details, change PIN, and unlock PIN.
 This icon is displayed when you connect a smart card reader to the ThinOS client.